corei5/JEPA-KG/README.md

 ## What Is This?

-JEPA-KG is a **neuro-symbolic enterprise world model** — a compact, predictive model of how an organisation's objects, rules, processes, people, systems, and external constraints interact and evolve over time.
+JEPA-KG is a **neuro-symbolic enterprise world model**, a compact, predictive model of how an organisation's objects, rules, processes, people, systems, and external constraints interact and evolve over time.

 It moves beyond standard LLMs (which predict tokens) by learning **causal enterprise dynamics**: given a structured Knowledge Graph representation of an organisational state, it predicts how that state transitions — across supply chains, compliance obligations, business processes, data pipelines, and strategic scenarios.